Liane Cartman: Hermaphrodite and parentage

-In "Cartman's Mom is a Dirty Slut", Dr. Alphonse Mephesto stated that Liane was a hermaphrodite with both male and female sexual organs.
+In "Cartman's Mom Is Still a Dirty Slut", Dr. Alphonse Mephesto stated that Liane was a hermaphrodite with both male and female sexual organs.
 Mephesto also told her son Eric that Liane is not his mother but rather his father.
 It was also stated that in the events of the episode, years ago at the Drunken Barn Dance, Liane proceeded to have sex with numerous men and women.

 Eric later becomes skeptical and confronts Mr. Garrison and Mr. Hat during "200" for the truth of the paternity test results.
 The next episode, "201" reveals that Liane is not a hermaphrodite, and the citizens of South Park lied in order to protect the Denver Broncos from a scandal.
 Scott Tenorman captures him and reveals that the former's real father was Scott's father Jack Tenorman, a Broncos player who Cartman had arranged to be killed, eventually made into chili, and fed to Scott.

 Family

 Liane is the single mother of 10-year-old Eric.
 She has a kind and soft voice and shows great deference towards him.
-Like her son, she denies Eric's obesity, and also says he's big-boned, however it was confirmed in the episode "Fat Camp" that she lied about it all along; Liane likes to give him food smothered between normal and junk food, such as in "Cartman Gets an Anal Probe", she gave him a "chocolate chicken pot pie with icing on top".
-Though Eric and Liane share a great bond with each other, in later seasons, she feels stern about his poor actions, which resolves further in later episodes.
-During "PC Principal Final Justice", Cartman and Liane argue, until the former pulls out a gun, in which the latter also responds in the same way, and gets Cartman to listen to her.
-Liane has also gotten tired of her son misbehaving in recent episodes, from being embarrassed at Eric for not getting his shot to her losing her job as a real estate agent and moving from their original home to Coney Island Hotdog, she finally stops giving into Eric after he tries to give her breast enlargement surgery.
+Like her son, she denies Eric's obesity, and also says he's big-boned; however, it was confirmed in the episode "Fat Camp" that she lied about it all along.
+Liane likes to give her son odd regular-food-mixed-with-junk-food meal combinations, such as the "chocolate chicken pot pie with icing on top" she gave Eric in "Cartman Gets an Anal Probe".
+Though Eric and Liane share a strong bond, in later seasons, she responds more sternly to his poor actions; these incidents often resolve in later episodes.
+During "PC Principal Final Justice", Cartman and Liane argue until the former pulls out a gun, after which the latter also responds in the same way and gets Cartman to listen to her.
+Liane has also gotten tired of her son misbehaving in recent episodes, from Eric not getting his shot causing her embarrassment to her losing her job as a real estate agent and moving from their original home to Coney Island Hotdog as a result.
+Liane finally stops giving in to Eric after he tries to give her breast enlargement surgery.

-Liane and Eric have an extended family, who was first shown in "Merry Christmas, Charlie Manson!".
-The two, along with her son's other friends, who are Stan, Kyle, and Kenny, are in Nebraska to visit Liane's relatives - most of which are similar to Cartman, with the same speech mannerisms, as well as catchphrases such as "Respect Mah Authoritah!" or "Kickass!".
+Liane and Eric have an extended family, which was first shown in "Merry Christmas, Charlie Manson!".
+In that episode Liane, along with her son and his friends Stan, Kyle, and Kenny, are in Nebraska to visit Liane's relatives — most of which are similar to Cartman vis-à-vis speech mannerisms as well as catchphrases such as "Respect Mah Authoritah!" or "Kickass!".
 Liane's relatives are parents Harold and Mabel (who died prior to Cartmanland), brothers Howard, Stinky and Bob, and grandmother Florence.
 She also has a sister-in-law named Lisa, two nephews named Elvin and Fred, and a niece named Alexandra.
 Her family, as well as other members of the Cartman family (who've also appeared in the episode) makes an appearance in the beginning of Cartmanland at Mabel's funeral.